-Springtime is synonymous with blooming flowers, rising temperatures and thanks to the growing popularity of the style, the drinking of saisons.
+Springtime is synonymous with blooming flowers, rising temperatures, and, thanks to the continued popularity of the style, the drinking of saisons.

-The term saison refers to a classification of beers that evolved from 18th century French speaking Belgium.
-Directly translated as “season,” these beers were brewed for farmhands to drink in the warmer weather months.
+The term saison refers to a classification of beers that evolved from 18th-century French-speaking Belgium.
+Directly translated as “season,” these beers were brewed for farmhands to drink in the warmer weather months (back in the day when beer was a common part of every meal, otherwise known as the good old days … we’re kidding, but only sort of).
 That relationship is why you sometimes encounter saisons alternately labeled as “farmhouse ales.”

 To get a feel for the variety that saisons have to offer your discriminating palate, try one of these tasty spring-friendly ales.

-Billed as a “tart plum” saison, this canned offering from one of Georgia’s newest breweries shows off a creative take on the classic saison style profile.
+Billed as a “tart plum” saison, this canned offering from one of Georgia’s most innovative breweries, Orpheus Brewing, shows off a creative take on the traditional saison style profile.
 A sensory blend between a fruit-enhanced wheat beer and the almost barnyard yeast notes expected from the style, Atalanta becomes something new, straddling the line between two delicious worlds.